srivnaman/Mess/README.md

-# mess
+# Mess App

-A new Flutter project.
+A mobile application for the hostel mess of IIIT Dharwad.

 ## Getting Started